CSC207-UofT/course-project-internet-explorers/phase0/progress_report.md

 the classes into three layers of architecture: entity classes, use case classes and controller classes.
 The classes interact effectively by implementing interfaces and inheriting from abstracted classes.

-Specifically, the entity classes core to our model are World, mapSystem.Map, Tower, mapSystem.Tile, GameCharacter<Abstract>, and
+Specifically, the entity classes core to our model are game.World, game.mapSystem.Map, Tower, game.mapSystem.Tile, GameCharacter<Abstract>, and
 Weapon<Abstract>.
-To ensure minimum dependency on lower level code, and to amalgamate uniform behaviors and characteristics, the entity classes may choose to implement interfaces: WorldEntity and Collidable.
-A class that implements WorldEntity would be able to store its position and shape.
+To ensure minimum dependency on lower level code, and to amalgamate uniform behaviors and characteristics, the entity classes may choose to implement interfaces: game.WorldEntity and Collidable.
+A class that implements game.WorldEntity would be able to store its position and shape.
 A Collidable class would instantiate an object that is unable to exist in the same place at the same time as another Collidable object without consequence.
 The consequence and nature of collision is determined by the child interfaces implemented by the class.
 DamagableCollidable and DamagingCollidable are interfaces that extend Collidable and quantify the extent to which an object can take and/or deal damage.

-The World class holds the positions of all WorldEntities in the game and the mapSystem.Map class holds the layout of tiles instantiated.
-The Tower class holds information about the current state of the tower including its health, whilst implementing the WorldEntity and DamagableCollidable interfaces.
+The game.World class holds the positions of all WorldEntities in the game and the game.mapSystem.Map class holds the layout of tiles instantiated.
+The Tower class holds information about the current state of the tower including its health, whilst implementing the game.WorldEntity and DamagableCollidable interfaces.
 The GameCharacter class is extended by the Player, Enemy, and Defender subclasses and includes common attributes such as Health, Position, and Inventory.
 Notably, the enemy object is instantiated with a path that it will follow in the game.
 All characters are WorldEntities and Collidable.
 The Weapon abstract class instantiates different kinds of DamagingCollidable objects with information of